MarounGrey-Notes/Tech-Interview-Preparation/README.md

 * What keeps you up at night about this job?
 * How do you normally propagate status updates to your managers and stakeholders?
 * Since the beginning of the pandemic, we've seen a lot of companies adopt different strategies regards to remote work and meetings.
 What is your meeting culture like, and how do employees handle things like zoom fatigue?

+## Technical questions
+### What is the difference between framework and the library?
+A framework and a library are both tools that make the development process more efficient.
+A library is a collection of pre-written code or modules that developers can use in their projects.Examples of popular libraries include React, jQuery, and Bootstrap.
+A framework, on the other hand, is a pre-defined architecture that provides a structure for building applications.Examples of popular frameworks include Ruby on Rails, Django, and AngularJS.